OntimizeWeb/ontimize-web-ngx-charts/README.md

 ## 📜 Introduction

-The Ontimize Web Charts is an implementation of nvD3 and d3 charts library for using into OntimizeWeb web applications.
+The Ontimize Web Charts is an implementation of ngx-charts and d3 charts library for using into OntimizeWeb web applications.

 ### 📖 Documentation